DigitalPublishingToolkit/TOD15-Online-Courtship/md/16_Ozgun-Talking.md

 the expression of uncommon forms of desire in respect to erotic imagination, and in respect to sex work.
-Additionally, one does not have to leave home to watch a strip show, nor does a performer need to drive to a different city’s strip club to avoid being recognized by their neighbors.
+Additionally, one does not have to leave home to watch a strip show, nor does a performer need to drive to a different city's strip club to avoid being recognized by their neighbors.

 Anonymity is not only something convenient for circumventing the moral